 Cross over the creek flowing down Buckhorn Canyon and continue to a junction with the Pacific Crest Trail.
 Turn right, away from the Cooper Canyon Trail Campground, and travel east a short distance further.
 Pay attention to the left side of the trail to spot where Upper Little Rock Creek tumbles over the falls.
 A pair of paths break off down the steep slope to the creek.
 This is the way to the waterfall.
 Descend carefully.
 There is a rope tied to a tree near the bottom to help hikers lower themselves the final ten feet.

 Below the falls there are rocks to relax on and a pool to wade in.
 Small trout swim in the calm knee-high water.
 Cooper Canyon Falls is little more than thirty feet tall so it will not impress you with its grandeur.
 Instead, it will seduce you with its serenity.

 To return, follow the trail back up the 700 feet of elevation to Buckhorn Campground.
 The start of this trail is at 6.400 feet and should be free of snow by the end of March.
 This is a good area to visit in the summer months.
 When lower elevation waterfalls loose their muster, Cooper Canyon Falls still has a strong flow.

 If you are staying at Buckhorn and would like to hike uphill to vast views instead of downhill to the waterfall, consider the trail to Mount Waterman, which starts across the Angeles Crest Highway from the campground.

 To get to the trailhead: From the 210 Freeway in La Cañada Flintridge, head northeast on Angeles Crest Highway (CA 2) for 35 miles.
 Pass the Mount Waterman Ski Area and turn left into Buckhorn Campground.
 Drive through the campground for 0.4 miles following signs for the day-use area.
 Be sure to display an adventure pass before starting down the Buckhart Trail.

-Trailhead address: Angeles Crest Highway, Angeles National Forest, Pearblossom, CA 93553
+Trailhead address: Angeles Crest Highway, San Gabriel Mountains National Monument, Pearblossom, CA 93553

 Trailhead coordinates: 34.3475, -117.9110 (34° 20′ 51″N 117° 54′ 39.6″W)